sunjin-choi/logscan/README.md

 Manual fork of DC Black's EDA log parser tool from [link](https://github.com/dcblack/logscan)

 I won't necessarily change anything but will attempt to:
-* upload the documentations (sooo hard to compile perl-docs from decades ago)
+* upload the documentations (sooo hard to compile perl-docs from decades ago and there's no pdf anywhere)
 * add any useful plugins

+If you really want to compile the pdf by yourself, try looking into [pod2pdf](https://metacpan.org/dist/pod2pdf) and follow the instructions "Install Instructions".
+Don't forget to install all your dependencies through the same platform (especially PDF::API2).
+Fingers crossed!

 # LOGSCAN: A Configurable Error Management Utility